Acebeam E10 Osram (White) Flashlight Review

 Tint vs BLF-348 (KillzoneFlashlights.com 219b version) (affiliate link)

-Test light is on the left!
+I keep the test flashlight on the left and the BLF-348 reference flashlight on the right.
 And this time I did all the modes vs the one mode of the BLF-348.
 Let me know if that’s something worthwhile.

 Conclusion